|

 four-vector field as a linear combination of creation and annihilation

-operators associated only with helicity states.
-This
+operators associated only with helicity

-constructed from the full set of polarization states
+— can be constructed from the full set of polarization states

-and transforms properly as a four-vector under Lorentz transformations.
+a four-vector under Lorentz transformations.

 The key issue is that, for massless particles, only the transverse

-polarizations with helicities correspond to physical
+polarizations with helicities

-taking the massless limit
+Therefore, when taking the massless limit

-longitudinal mode without losing the ability to maintain manifest
+cannot simply discard the longitudinal mode without losing the ability

-Lorentz covariance.
+to maintain manifest Lorentz covariance.

 This fact manifests clearly in the propagator of a massive vector field.
 The propagator for the Proca field takes the form: